charleslbryant/going-agile/README.md

 ##Going Agile

-From the time I joined the team our delivery pipeline has included:
+From the time I joined the team our software delivery pipeline has included:

 * Planning
 * Developing